Hiring On Campus Student Employees (Work-Study & Department Funded)

 • Work-Study is an important part of a student’s financial aid package.
 For this reason, we are committed, as a University, to helping every student who is eligible and wants a Work-Study position, secure a Work-Study position.

-• Work-Study positions are vital to our University daily operations- If you get multiple applicants for your position, it is appropriate to select the best candidate for your job based on the job requirements; however, it is not appropriate to ignore or not hire students that apply simply because you are holding out for a “better” candidate.
-Any Work-Study job should be able to be done by any student with training and support from the supervisor.
+• On-Campus student employee positions are vital to our University daily operations- If you get multiple applicants for your position, it is appropriate to select the best candidate for your job based on the job requirements; however, it is not appropriate to ignore or not hire students that apply simply because you are holding out for a “better” candidate.

 • Employers should make every effort possible to coordinate a fair, equitable, bias-free hiring process.